Battle of Debra Ailà: The battle

 Ras Mengesha then hurriedly retreated further south, which at least offered him the opportunity to lure the Italians chasing him further away from their supply bases and deeper into enemy territory.
 This should make it more difficult for the Italians to protect their growing supply lines from increasing Tigrayan and Ethiopian partisan actions.
 Again (as with Senafe), Ras Mengesha had to leave his camp to the Italians, who burned it.
 Only a small rearguard should cover Ras Mengesha's retreat.

 On October 9, two battalions of Italian colonial troops under General Giuseppe Arimondi's and Major Giovanni Ameglio's command, a total of six companies, met Mengesha's rearguard at Debra Ailà (near Antalò).
 With the help of their superior artillery, the Italians forced the breakthrough through the pass.
 The losses remained relatively small on both sides and - in contrast to the previous battles - were even relatively balanced.

 Aftermath

 The Battle of Debra Ailà did not bring the Italian invaders any military advantage.
-For Ras Mengesha the defeat at Debra Ailà meant another setback, but the destruction of the Tigrayan army or at least its decisive weakening had not succeeded the Italians.
+For Ras Mengesha the defeat at Debra Ailà meant another setback, but the Italians had not succeeded in destroying or at least decisively weakening the Tigrayan army.
 It was to be the last victory of the Italians in this colonial war, the course of which changed fundamentally after the intervention of the Ethiopian Emperor Menelik II.